merzann/v2_creative_spark_images_photography_shop/README.md

 Behind the scenes, the project is backed by a robust Django framework — dynamic shopping bag functionality, Stripe integration, Zapier automation for email confirmations, and a thoughtfully designed order system with metadata-rich order tracking.
 For photographers and creators like me, the Django Admin panel is a dream to work with — intuitive, powerful, and secure.

+## Fonts

+In designing Creative Spark Images, the selection of Poiret One and Montserrat fonts aligns seamlessly with the project's ethos.
+Poiret One's sleek, geometric elegance mirrors the refined simplicity of the platform, adding a touch of sophistication that resonates with the artistic nature of the showcased photography.
+Its graceful curves echo the organic forms found in nature, enhancing the visual narrative of each captured moment.​

+Complementing this, Montserrat's modern, geometric structure offers exceptional readability across various devices and screen sizes, ensuring a smooth and engaging user experience.
+Its design, rooted in urban typography, brings a contemporary flair that balances the natural themes of the artwork, bridging the gap between the digital interface and the organic subjects of the photographs.​

+Together, Poiret One and Montserrat create a harmonious typographic duo that embodies the essence of Creative Spark Images—a platform where technology and creativity converge to celebrate the quiet magic of the natural world.​

 ---
 ---